shastrihm/Griddle-Pie/README.md

     Runtime for gridpi(1000):   0m0.293s
     Runtime for gridpi(10000):  0m27.949s

-    The runtimes are increasing as n increases, generally by an order of magnitude (0.293s to 27.949s is an outlier) as n grows by a factor of 10.
+    The runtimes are increasing as n increases, generally by an order of magnitude as n grows by a factor of 10.
     The exact algorithmic complexity of gridpi is not completely clear from the runtimes, but the growing pattern suggests that is in some form of polynomial time, which is expected.